jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/literals/literals-loose-ideas.md

 -----

-The text notations become extensible by being able to turn anything into a literal: attributes, objects, procedures and concepts.
+The text notations become extensible by being able to turn anything into a literal: attributes, objects, commands and concepts.